 - Applicant must have the ability to type a minimum of 40 words per minute

 - Applicant must be able to work shift work, including weekends and holidays

-- Applicant must be capable of being licensed as a Basic Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE) within one (1) year of employment or assignment.
+- Applicant must be capable of being licensed as a Basic Telecommunications Operator by the Texas Commission on Law Enforcement (TCOLE) within six (6) months of employment.